 Many water service providers are overseen by citizen advisory boards.
 These are great places to learn about the issues associated with your community's water and wastewater systems, as well as plans for new developments that could impact your water.
 This is important, especially as we face emerging contaminants from industrial, commercial and residential development and potentially more privatization of water utilities ' something that should be fought at every level of government.

-Today, while 70 percent of drinking water systems are privately owned, most people ' about 86 percent of those who don’t get their water from their own wells ' rely on public water utilities.
+Today, most people ' about 86 percent of those who don't get their water from their own wells ' rely on public water utilities.
 As our water infrastructure ages, private companies may seem like an easy fix, but they have a financial incentive to oppose conservation programs that save water and thus lower their customers' bills.
 They have little financial incentive to improve infrastructure, for example by modernizing testing and treatment systems, because doing so costs them money.

 Public water systems are accountable to the public, which gives the public more leverage and influence over their water resources.
 Private water services are accountable to private owners or shareholders.
 This is a good reason to find out if your water service is publicly or privately owned, and to fight privatization when it rears its ugly head.